Sarah Bernhardt: Farewell tours (1901–1913)

 Despite the injury to her leg, she continued to go on tour every summer, when her own theatre in Paris was closed.
 In June 1908, she made a 20-day tour of Britain and Ireland, performing in 16 different cities.
 In 1908–1909, she toured Russia and Poland.
 Her second American farewell tour (her eighth tour in America) began in late 1910.
 She took along a new leading man, the Dutch-born Lou Tellegen, a very handsome actor who had served as a model for the sculpture Eternal Springtime by Auguste Rodin, and who became her co-star for the next two years, as well as her escort to all events, functions, and parties.
 He was not a particularly good actor, and had a strong Dutch accent, but he was successful in roles such as Hippolyte in Phèdre, where he could take off his shirt and show off his physique.
 In New York, she created yet another scandal when she appeared in the role of Judas Iscariot in Judas by the American playwright John Wesley De Kay.
 It was performed in New York's Globe Theater for only one night in December 1910 before it was banned by local authorities.
 It was also banned in Boston and Philadelphia.
 The tour took her from Boston to Jacksonville, through Mississippi, Arkansas, Tennessee, Kentucky, West Virginia, and Pennsylvania, to Canada and Minnesota, usually one new city and one performance every day.

-In April 1912, Bernhardt presented a new production in her theatre, Les Amours de la reine Élisabeth, a romantic costume drama by Émile Moreau about Queen Elizabeth's romances with Robert Dudley and Robert Devereux.
+In April 1912, Bernhardt presented a new production in her theatre, Les Amours de la reine Élisabeth, a romantic costume drama by Émile Moreau about Queen Elizabeth I's romances with Robert Dudley and Robert Devereux.
 It was lavish and expensive, but was a monetary failure, lasting only 12 performances.
 Fortunately for Bernhardt, she was able to pay off her debt with the money she received from the American producer Adolph Zukor for a film version of the play.

 She departed on her third farewell tour of the United States in 1913–1914, when she was 69.
 Her leg had not yet fully healed, and she was unable to perform an entire play, only selected acts.
 She also separated from her co-star and lover of the time, Lou Tellegen.
 When the tour ended, he remained in the United States, where he briefly became a silent movie star, and she returned to France in May 1913.